Information for term Promoting Children's Rights & Education

 - Make bead jewelry and weave baskets with experienced locals.

-- Embark on a multi-day trip to explore the historic Cape Coast and its role in the slave trade, and to the stunning Kakum National Park with its canopy covering and rainforest.
+- Take a day trip to explore the historic Cape Coast Castle and its role in the slave trade, and to the stunning Kakum National Park with its canopy covering and rainforest.

 Dates & FeesClick to Open